tbali0524/playground-c2779db2/markdowns/coding-style.md

 </ruleset>
 ```

-Having this file in my project folder I can simply run `phpcs` without any command line arguments.
+Having this file in your project directory, you can simply run `phpcs` without any command line arguments.

-## Using Php CS Fixer
+## Using PHP CS Fixer

 ![PHP CS Fixer logo](../pic/php-cs-fixer-logo.png)

-[Php CS Fixer](https://cs.symfony.com/) is another popular solution to check and fix the coding style.
+[PHP Coding Standards Fixer](https://cs.symfony.com/) is another popular solution to check and fix the coding style.
 It has similar features to PHP CodeSniffer, so I will be brief.

-* Again as discussed above, there are multiple ways to install the tool.
+* Again, as discussed above, there are multiple ways to install the tool.
 I download the `phar` file, move it to my `devtools` directory, and create a `php-cs-fixer.bat` shortcut:

 ```bash
 curl -L https://cs.symfony.com/download/php-cs-fixer-v3.phar -o php-cs-fixer.phar